 RESOLVE DNS CACHE ON COMPUTER

 If you have changed your website hosting, this involves moving or migrating your website files to a new hosting location.
-If you are planning on retaining your domain name (URL), then the next step is to point your domain name to your new hosting.
+If you plan to retain your domain name (URL), the next step is to point your domain name to your new hosting.

 Resolve DNS Cache on Computer